justudin/justudin.github.com/_posts/2014-05-26-how-to-install-java-oracle-11g-r2-express-edition-on-ubuntu-14-04-64-bit.md

 $ sudo apt-get install alien libaio1 unixodbc
 ```

 The next step is to download the Oracle 11g R2 Express Edition from the Oracle website.
-Make sure you select the Linux x64 version from http://www.oracle.com/technetwork/products/express-edition/downloads/index.html.
+Make sure you select the Linux x64 version from oracle.

 After the download is completed, open the terminal and navigate to the download directory.
 In my case this can be done by executing the following statement.